-Your property manager has the right to enter the property (in order to comply with smoke alarm requirements) after providing 24 hours' notice between the hours of 8 am and 7 pm.
+Your property manager has the right to enter the on how a landlords insurance policy may also property (in order to comply with smoke alarm requirements) after providing 24 hours' notice between the hours of 8 am and 7 pm.
 Smoke alarms are a crucial component to help ensure your safety and that of any other occupants of the property.
-It's important to understand your requirements as both property managers and tenants can be fined up to \$4,000 for not meeting their obligations.
+It's important to understand your requirements as both property managers and tenants can receive significant fines for not meeting their obligations.